 Drainage, gutters, down spouts, extensions, flashings, sump pumps, landscape, and related items: If necessary to prevent rainwater from entering the crawlspace or basement, missing or faulty gutter or downspout components shall be repaired or installed.

 Major drainage issues are beyond the scope of the Weatherization Assistance Program.
 Homes with conditions that require more than incidental repair shall be deferred.

-Variance #7: DOE granted a variance from SWS Section 2.0402.1b.
-Moisture and Drainage allowing: WA does NOT require grading, water proofing or foundation wall exterior drain, crawlspace grading, or sump pump install.